 The prime rate exceeded 20% in the early 1980s but has been lower since then.
 In response to the economic downturn of 2008, the prime rate was lowered to the lowest it had been in more than 50 years, 3.25%.
-Since then, it has experienced ups and downs, with the current prime rate raised several times in 2022 alone, to 3.5%, then 4%, then 4.75% to the most recent rate of 5.5%.
+Since then, it has experienced ups and downs, with the current prime rate raised several times in 2022 alone, to 3.5%, then 4%, then 4.75%, then 5.5%, to 6.25%, to the most recent rate of 7%.

 The Federal Reserve lowers or raises the federal fund rate amid changes to the U.S. economy.
 When there’s a change to the federal funds rate, most banks adjust their prime lending rates quickly in response.

 When the federal fund rate goes up, it leads to a prime rate increase.
 That means higher rates for loans and higher costs for consumer and business borrowers.
 Even small upticks in rates can impact loan amounts.
 While fixed-rate loans aren’t affected, variable rate loans are sensitive to federal rate hikes and can change quickly.